28 of our readers' favorite Amazon products that also make great gifts | CNN Underscored

 Make sure your pup always has water on hot days with this dual bottle/dish, which ingeniously recollects whatever your dog doesn't immediately lap up.
 (Check out more of our favorite pet products here.)

 Give your indoor cat some outdoor play with this interactive butterfly toy.
-Made to constant spin and rotate 360 degrees, this toy gives your feline friend something chase and play with when you're not around.
+Made to constantly spin and rotate 360 degrees, this toy gives your feline friend something to chase and play with when you're not around.

-This soft and loveable plush toy is perfect for smaller dogs who need a playtime and cuddle-time companion.
+This soft and lovable plush toy is perfect for smaller dogs who need a playtime and cuddle-time companion.